 Ideally, I would also find some (font)icons that would make good illustrations for the garden drawing board.

-Once the database is populated, an excellent search function would be nice to have.
+Once the database is populated, an excellent search function would be nice.
 Also, I should be able to quickly access a group of plants/fungi (yes!
 I want to grow some mushrooms too soon).
-The plants' genera would probably do this.
+The plants’ genera would probably do this.
 Maybe I should just custom group them?
 To be considered.